sebhalldesigns/GSP/docs/general/StyleGuide.md

-# GSP C Style Guide
+# OpenGSP Code Style Guide

+## Interfaces

+External interfaces to libraries should be 'C style' and so make use of simple

 ## Architectural

 Don't impose arbitrary size limits.
 Well written code should scale well on larger/more powerful hardware.

 ## Naming